TimNiklasWitte/WGAN-MNIST/README.md

 <img src="./plots/Loss_GradientPenality.png" width="650" height="200">

 ### Generated images while training
-The GAN was trained for 150 epochs:
+The WGAN was trained for 150 epochs:
 Each column represents a noise vector which is transformed by the generator into an image.
 There are ten different noise vectors.
 The i^th row represents the model's state at epoch i * 10.